codemonster111/Building-AI-course-project/README.md

-# Building-AI-course-project
+# Revenue Forecast for E-Commerce Online Shops
-elementsofai "Your AI idea" submission
+Building-AI-course-project submission

 <!-- This is the markdown template for the final project of the Building AI course,
 created by Reaktor Innovations and University of Helsinki.